9 digital marketing tips for banks

 You might end up publishing less — but the net result will likely be higher dwell time, lower bounce rates, and better CTRs than generic CMS publishing solutions.

-A great example of this comes from The European Bank for Reconstruction and Development (EBRD) who have published a range of detailed, informative reports on how the bank fulfils its commitment to democracy, sustainable energy, and sustainable development.
+A great example of this comes from The European Bank for Reconstruction and Development (EBRD) which has published a range of detailed, informative reports on how the bank fulfils its commitment to democracy, sustainable energy, and sustainable development.

 Tablet and phone displaying HR Tech Report